 Swimming is one of those unique sports that is both an individual and team sport.
 The individual must put in the hours on his own, swimming from one end of a pool to the other in what appears to be a mindless exercise.
 Each length another challenge, each breath another battle as the water fights to stop you.
 The team aspect lies in the camaraderie that we experience on the stands when we are cheering for a swimmer, shouting until we are hoarse to encourage the relay team and jumping around and hugging with tears in our eyes when one of our boys has broken a record and swum a personal best time.

 Parktown Boys' High School has a long history of tennis.
 The records first show tennis being played in 1928.
 Shortly after that there was regular participation against many familiar Johannesburg schools that Parktown Boys' still play against today.
 The school 1st team was entered into the local school tennis league.
 Over the years that followed there were many successes and the school 1st team recorded wins in the local school league.
-There were many ups and downs over the years as the depth of players varied.
-In the early years use had to be made of any available courts that could be hired.
+Tennis has grown tremendously over the past few years and continues to go from strength to strength.